-The secondary structure of a protein is predicted using SOPMA [14] (Self- Optimized Prediction Method with Alignment) tool from PRABI Rhone-Alpes Bioinformatics Center (https://npsa-prabi.ibcp.fr/cgi bin/npsa_automat.pl?page=/NPSA/npsa_sopma.html).
-This tool evaluates the percentage of alpha helices, extended strand beta turn and random coils.
-It uses extended strand, beta turn and random coils.
+The secondary structure of a protein is predicted using SOPMA [14] (Self- Optimized Prediction Method with from Alignment) tool PRABI Rhone-Alpes Bioinformatics Center (https://npsa-prabi.ibcp.fr/cgi bin/npsa automat.pl?page=/NPSA/npsa sopma.html).
+This tool evaluates the percentage of alpha helices, extended strand, beta turn and random coils.
 It uses homology methodology.
 According to percentage secondary structure is predicted.
-Number of conformational states can be given as either 4 (helix, sheet, turn, coil) or as 3 (helix, sheet, coil) [15].
+Number conformational states can be given as either 4 (helix, sheet, turn, coil) or as 3 (helix, sheet, coil) [15].
 The SOPMA shows two graphs, the first graph of SOPMA result anticipates the prediction and the second graph consist of outcome curves for all of the predicted states.